BronzGreen-Honest-Power/LemiTree/Human_Individual/Having_-_Resources_-_Means_to_Live/Money/Intro_money.md

 [//]: <> (EO-why)
 ## **How**
 [//]: <> (BO-how)
 The basic strategy to money is to increase (especially passive) income, decrease (future) expenditures and invest the difference.
+Before you get started with these, we recommend you to first create a [financial overview](Financial_overview.md) of your current situation.

 ### *[Active income](Active_income)*
 ### *[Passive income](Passive_income)*